ZeroNerodaHero/USACO_Platinum_Contest/2020_02Feb/README.md

 ## 2. Equilateral Triangles

 In order to form a triangle with equal Manhattan distance, all the third points are in one 45-degree line for one horizontal or vertical side.
-We first change **Manhattan distance** to **Chebyshev Distance**.
-For one side (even number) on a squrare, the third point must lie in the opposite side of the sqaures.
+If we first change **Manhattan distance** to **Chebyshev Distance**, for one side (even number) on a squrare, the third point must lie in the opposite side of the sqaures.
 Then it is easy to count the number of triangles.
 The counting can be done in two direction, but avoid over counting of the points in four corners of the square.
 Use prefix sum to speed up the search, which can reduce the time complexity to O(N<sup>3</sup>).

 As a lot of points have no cow in transitioned graph, we can do optimization by narrowing down the search range.
 The [triangles.cpp](/2020_02Feb/triangles.cpp) is an improvement of [triangles1.cpp](/2020_02Feb/triangles1.cpp).